d1ananguyen/data-science-3337-task-3/README.md

 ## ▶️ Running the Code

-Each activity (1–6) corresponds to a self-contained Jupyter notebook.
+Each activity (1–5) corresponds to a self-contained Jupyter notebook.
 Run each notebook **from top to bottom** in order to reproduce results without errors.
+All **visuals, results, and generated images** are stored in the **respective folders** for each activity.

 ---